 Select the Enable hanging build detection option to detect probably "hanging" builds.
-A build is considered to be "hanging" if its run time significantly exceeds estimated average run time and the build did not send any messages since the estimation exceeded.
-To properly detect hanging builds TeamCity has to estimate the average time builds run based on several builds.
-Thus if you have a new build configuration, it may make sense to enable this feature after a couple of builds have run, so that TeamCity will have enough information to estimate the average run time.
+A build is considered to be "hanging" if its run time significantly exceeds estimated average run time and the build has not send any messages since the estimation was exceeded.
+To properly detect hanging builds, TeamCity has to estimate the average time builds run based on several builds.
+Thus, if you have a new build configuration, it may make sense to enable this feature after a couple of builds have run, so that TeamCity would have enough information to estimate the average run time.

 This option enables retrieving the status and basic details of the last build in the build configuration without requiring any user authentication.

-Please note that this also allows to get status of any specific build in the build configuration (however, builds cannot be listed and no other information except for the build status (success/failure/internal error/cancelled) is available).
+Please note that this also allows getting the status of any specific build in the build configuration (however, builds cannot be listed and no other information except the build status (success/failure/internal error/cancelled) is available).

 This feature allows you to get an overview of the current project status on your company's website, wiki, Confluence or any other web page.

-When the Enable status widget option is enabled, an HTML snipet can be included into an external web page and will display current build configuration status.
+When the Enable status widget option is enabled, an HTML snippet can be included into an external web page and will display the current build configuration status.

 - The latest build results,